SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-1.md

   </dependency>
 ~~~

-By adding the `quarkus-smallrye-health` fraction, Fabric8 will automatically add a _readinessProbe_ and _livenessProbe_ to the OpenShift _DeploymentConfig_, published at `/health`, once deployed to OpenShift.
+By adding the `quarkus-smallrye-health` extension, Fabric8 will automatically add a _readinessProbe_ and _livenessProbe_ to the OpenShift _DeploymentConfig_, published at `/health`, once deployed to OpenShift.
 But you still need to implement the logic behind the health check, which you'll do next.

+Another way to do this is to run`mvn quarkus:add-extension -Dextensions="health"` in the terminal to add the health dependency.

 ## Define Health Check Endpoint